tailcallhq/tailcallhq.github.io/docs/guides/http-filters.md

 }
 ```

+By default the headers field will be empty in most cases, unless headers are whitelisted via the [allowedHeaders](../directives/upstream.md#allowedheaders) setting in [`@upstream`](../directives/upstream.md).

+The http filter doesn't have access to the request's body, hence you can't directly modify the body of an outgoing request.
+This is more of a design choice than a limitation we have made to ensure that developers don't misuse this API to write all kind of business logic in Tailcall.

 :::tip
-By default the headers field will be empty in most cases, unless headers are whitelisted via the [allowedHeaders](../directives/upstream.md#allowedheaders) setting in [`@upstream`](../directives/upstream.md).
+As an escape hatch you can pass the request body as a query param instead of an actual request body and read in the JS.
 :::

-The http filter doesn't have access to the request's body.
-However the modified request that's returned can optionally provide the body.
+The modified request that's returned from the above `onRequest` function can optionally provide the body.
+This body is used by Tailcall as the request body while making the upstream request.

 ### Response